tq-systems/meta-tq/meta-tq/doc/README.TQMLS102xa.md

   MBLS102xA.
 The port must not be used in device mode.
 - Enumeration of USB devices connected to the USB-OTG port (X40) via a USB-OTG cable fails
+- After Power-On or restart the display might be blanked Use `echo 0 > /sys/class/backlight/backlight/bl_power` to unblank the display
+- HDMI's DDC channel is shared with on-board I2C.
+Not all displays might be supported due to address conflicts with DDC device IDs.

 ## Build Artifacts